Tully, Queensland: History

+Banyan Provisional School opened on 30 June 1924.
+In 1925, it became Tully State School.
+When erected in 1924, it was known as Banyan Provisional and has since gone through a number of name changes: Tully Provisional (1925); Tully State School (1926); Tully State Rural School (1934); Tully State Rural and High School (1951); and reverted to Tully State School in 1964.
+The school's current motto is "Work well and succeed".

 Augustinian priests based in Innisfail began to conduct Roman Catholic services in Tully in 1926.
-Vicar Apostolic of Cooktown John Heavey laid the foundation stone for a church dedicated to St Clare of Montefalco on 7 May 1926.
+Vicar Apostolic of Cooktown John Heavey laid the foundation stone for a church dedicated to St Clare of Montefalco in May 1926.
 St Clare's Catholic School was established in 1928 by the Sisters of the Good Samaritan.
-A separate Tully Parish of the Roman Catholic Vicariate Apostolic of Cooktown (now the Roman Catholic Diocese of Cairns) was established in 1935.
+A separate Tully Parish of the Roman Catholic Vicariate Apostolic of Cooktown, now the Roman Catholic Diocese of Cairns, was established in 1935.

 Tully was originally within the Cardwell Division, which became the Shire of Cardwell in 1903.
 The first headquarters for the division/shire were in older town of Cardwell.
 In 1929, the decision was taken to relocate the shire council's headquarters to the newer but more populous town of Tully.
-The first council meeting held in Tully was on 27 June 1929.
+The first council meeting held in Tully was in June 1929.
 A new shire chambers was built in 1930 on the south-east corner of Bryant and Morris Streets.